Analysis | A sexting scandal in the North Carolina Senate race was the last thing Democrats need

 Cunningham did not acknowledge any relationship beyond sending the texts, but they are explicit enough, and North Carolina is a state with conservative roots.
 It’s not hard to imagine this is the kind of thing that turns away the independent, suburban voters Cunningham needs to oust Tillis.
 Tillis, meanwhile, announced Friday that he tested positive for the coronavirus after appearing at the White House as President Trump nominated his Supreme Court pick.

 Democrats still have other options to win back the majority if North Carolina or another in the top four doesn’t work out for them.
-But they only get more difficult the further down the list they go.
+But they only get more difficult the farther down the list they go.

 The next one would be Iowa, where Sen. Joni Ernst (R) is trying to hang on against Democratic challenger Theresa Greenfield.
 Polls show the race basically tied or Greenfield with a slight lead.
 But Iowa is an even more conservative state than North Carolina.
 Trump won it by 10 points in 2016, although he probably won’t do that well again.
 Trump won North Carolina by 3.6 points.